Tlf/tlf/doc/Manual.md

 ```

 Thus a common set of voice messages can be pointed to from different rule
 files.
-The f12 message is the auto-repeated CQ message for when the rate is
+The F12 message is the auto-repeated CQ message for when the rate is
 low.
-The VKSPM and VKCQM messages are sent after a contact is logged, in S+P
+The VKSPM and VKCQM messages are sent after a contact is logged, in S&P
 and CQ modes respectively.

 Paths that are not defined cannot be recorded to from within TLF.

-### Distro Notes
+### Distribution-specific Notes

-TLF uses 'sox' to record and play audio, so you must have it installed.
+TLF uses `sox` to record and play audio, so you must have it installed.
 You
-can use the sox commands 'rec' and 'play' on the command line in case you need
+can use the sox commands `rec` and `play` on the command line in case you need
 to debug any TLF issues.

-Modern distros often use the 'pulseaudio' sound server, but this can cause
+Modern distros often use the `pulseaudio` sound server, but this can cause
 unacceptably long delays at the beginning and end of recordings, and at the
 beginning and end of voice message playback.
-If you experience these problems
+If you experience these problems,
-try uninstalling just the pulseaudio alsa plugin.
+try uninstalling just the `pulseaudio` ALSA plugin.
 You lose the ability for
-alsa applications to play and record across a network, but for most TLF users
+ALSA applications to play and record across a network, but for most TLF users
 this isn't a problem.

 ### Recording

 For the best sound quality, record voice messages with an external audio
-editor such as Audacity, which will also allow you to trim leading and
+editor such as [Audacity](https://www.audacityteam.org/), which will also
-trailing silence.
-Export each message in .wav format and add their paths to
+allow you to trim leading and trailing silence.
+Export each message in .wav
-the rules file as described above.
+format and add their paths to the rules file as described above.

 TLF also has a built-in sound recording feature for changing messages on the
 fly, or for those who don't want to use an external editor.
 To record messages
-from within TLF, enter ':sou' at the call entry field to take you to the TLF
+from within TLF, enter `:sou` in the call entry field to take you to the TLF
 Sound Recorder Utility page.
 Recording starts by hitting the relevant F-key
 for that message ('s' or 'c' for the VKSPM and VKCQM messages).
 Terminate
 recording by hitting the **ESC** key.

 Currently, recording messages does not key PTT.
 If you want to hear yourself
-via the radio's monitor function whilst recording, you will need to manually
+via the radio's monitor function while recording, you will need to manually
 assert PTT, e.g. press your footswitch throughout.
 Obviously, this means your
 recording also goes out on-air, so you might want to minimise your transmitted
-power whilst setting up recordings.
+power and use a dummy load while doing this.

 It takes a bit of practice to time your speech within the starting and ending
 key presses.
-It's also quite easy to set the alsa Mic gain too high and end up
+It's also quite easy to set the ALSA mic gain too high and end up
 with clipped audio.
 This will show up during playback as some black and white
 writing appearing over the top of the display colours.
-It's actually sox
+It's actually `sox`
 reporting warnings.
-You can fix this by adjusting the mic level using the alsa
+You can fix this by adjusting the mic level using the ALSA
 mixer.

 ## RTTY